razziel89/go-imapgrab/README.md

 ## Download

-The second step is to download the folders you want.
+The next step is to download the folders you want.
 For example, to download all folders apart from Gmail-specific ones and the `Drafts` directory, you can run: